pmarrapese/cynch/README.md

 Asynchronous synchronization in a cinch.
 Multi-target file uploading with rsync!

-**Note:** Cynch takes advantage of several ES6 features (promises, generators, arrow functions, etc).
+**Note:** Cynch takes advantage of several ES6 features (classes, arrow functions, etc).
 You may need to run Node with Harmony flags (or upgrade to a newer version).

 ## What is this?
 Certain IDEs (I won't name any) have pretty lame remote development support, especially if you have a need to sync with multiple remote environments.
 Cynch fixes that.
 Just specify your source and target(s) and you're ready to go.